 68% of Curators said they were satisfied with their job and 60% said they feel like their job is making other people’s lives better.

 You can read more about these career personality types here.

 People who are suitable for this job tends to like starting up and carrying out projects.
 They like leading people and making many decisions.
 Sometimes they require risk taking and often deal with business..

 They also like following set procedures and routines.
 They like working with data and details more than with ideas.

-Curators job description, Curators salary, Curators information, what is the job of a Curator like, pros and cons about Curators, colleges and universities for Curators, is Curators the right career for me, Hard careers to get into, careers in Education
+Curators job description, Curators salary, Curators information, what is the job of a Curator like, pros and cons about Curators, colleges and universities for Curators, is Curators the right career for me, careers in Education

 Ancient Art Curator, Art Gallery Director, Asian Art Curator, Assistant Curator, Associate Curator, Coin Collector, Collections and Archives Director, Collections Curator, Collections Manager, Curator